Q: What is the first thing someone should consider when looking at high schools?

 O’Rourke graduated from Saint Ignatius High School in 1990 after attending St. Pat’s grade school in West Park.
 He then returned to his Alma Mater as a hockey coach in 1997 and started teaching Latin in 2001.
 In 2011, O’Rourke became the Admissions Director but has continued to serve in his roles in the classroom and on the ice in order to stay involved and connected with the students.

-“I teach two classes this year and it is one of the highlights of my day every day.
+“I teach Etymology this year and it is one of the highlights of my day.
 I hope that I never fully leave the classroom.”

-He and his wife Lisa belong to St. Angela Merici Parish in Fairview Park and have three sons - Jack, who is a freshman at John Carroll University, Bobby, who is in 8th grade, and Paddy in 6th grade.
+He and his wife Lisa belong to St. Angela Merici Parish in Fairview Park and have three sons - Jack, Bobby, and Paddy.

 We sat down with O’Rourke to ask him for his advice to prospective families as they consider which high school to attend and being the application process.

 I think everyone should look at choosing a high school as if they were making a major investment in their child's future, because that's what it is.
 Whichever school best meets your child's needs - and that includes social, academic, spiritual, artistic, and athletic needs - is the place they should go.

 Q: How and when should I start the application process?

 Fall of 8th grade year is when it all starts to really get going.
 The most important three things to do are